Written by Gene Caballero on May 10, 2019

 Ever since the Dutch arrived and began trading with the Munsi people, Manhattan has grown into a bustling community.

-Based on the "vibrancy map" from Local Logic, you can see why they call NYC the city that never sleeps.
+Based on the "vibrancy map" data, you can see why they call NYC the city that never sleeps.

 All that green represents the level of human activity, and you can see it is non stop!